Shammurai/gamedev-fa2025-final-fa25-Canned-Crab/README.md

 ## Progression System

-### Three Stages of Mastery
+### Three Stages

-**Stage 1 - Handling Supplies, Cleaning, Organizing** The grunt work every apprentice must start with.
-Prove you can maintain a clean, organized workshop.

-**Stage 2 - Preparing Canvases, Paints, Brushes** Graduate to preparing the actual materials your master uses for their art.
-Handle delicate supplies with care.
+**Stage 1**
+Keep the workshop clean by sweeping, cleaning tables, washing brushes, fetching supplies, and more

+**Stage 2**
+Get more involved with the artist's work by preparing canvases, creating supplies, and mixing paints.

-**Stage 3 - Painting**
+**Stage 3**
-The pinnacle of apprenticeship.
-You're finally trusted to work on actual artwork under your master's guidance.
+Directly contribute to the artist's work by filling in sections of paintings, making decisions for sections, and adding details.

 ### Win/Fail Conditions

 **Short-Term Outcomes (Daily):**
-* **Fail:** Tasks not completed before the day ends
+* **Fail:** Not enough Tasks completed, or tasks were not completed with enough quality
-* **Proficient Win:** Tasks completed before day-end with little time to spare
-* **Advanced Win:** Tasks completed with significant time to spare (Advance to next stage)
+* **Proficient Win:** Enough tasks were completed, but may not have reached quality standards
+* **Advanced Win:** Many tasks were completed, and the quality meets/exceeds standards

 **Ultimate Outcomes (Career):**
 * **Ultimate Fail:** 2 days in a row failed (Apprenticeship terminated - Game Over)